tvheadend/tvheadend/docs/markdown/features.md

 ####Transcoding Support
-* Subject to your system's capabilities, support for on-the-fly transcoding for both live and recorded streams
+* Subject to your system's capabilities, support for on-the-fly transcoding for both live and recorded streams in various formats.
-* text
-* text

-##NOTE: TODO: TEXT REQUIRED

 ####Digital Video Recorder
 * Built in video recorder stores recorded programs as Transport Stream (.ts) or Matroska (.mkv) files.